Using the SORACOM Funnel Kinesis Firehose adapter to aggregate data on the cloud

 Using the Kinesis Firehose adapter to aggregate data on the cloud

 We now send some data.
-Remember to assign the SORACOM Air SIM card to the group you previously created.
+Remember to assign the Soracom Air SIM card to the group you previously created.

 Funnel